 How to get a Student I-20/DS-2019

 After you are granted admission to Vanderbilt University, you will receive a congratulatory email from International Student and Scholar Services (ISSS).
 In this e-mail, you will receive information about the ISSS Portal, which is where you will request your initial I-20 or DS-2019.
 To get a Vanderbilt I-20 or DS-2019 you must submit a copy of your admission letter, a copy of your passport ID page, and financial support documentation.

 If you have been admitted but have not received an email from ISSS. please contact ISSS at firstname.lastname@example.org or 615-322-2753.

-I’m a F-1 or J-1 Student currently in the U.S. How do I transfer my immigration record to Vanderbilt?
+I am an F-1 or J-1 student currently in the U.S., How do I transfer my SEVIS record to Vanderbilt?

-If you currently hold an F-1 or J-1 visa your immigration record must be transferred to Vanderbilt to that and I-20/DS-2019 can be issued.
+If you currently hold an F-1 or J-1 visa your SEVIS record must be transferred to Vanderbilt from your current school so that an I-20/DS-2019 can be issued.

-According to the United States Citizenship & Immigration Services (USCIS), “school transfer” is the process by which an international student leaves one U.S. institution (before or after program completion) to begin attendance at another U.S. institution.
-School transfer, with regard to immigration, does not refer to the transfer of academic credits or records between institutions.
+Please keep in mind that this information applies only to the process of moving the SEVIS record that holds your F-1 or J-1 information from the U.S. institution you are currently attending (before or after program completion) to begin attendance at another U.S. institution.
+The phrase ‘school transfer’ of ‘SEVIS transfer’ does not refer to the transfer of academic credits or records between institutions.

 Students in F-1 or J-1 status are eligible to transfer to or from Vanderbilt University if they are:

 - Maintaining current non-immigrant status

-- Currently enrolled full-time, between terms, or participating in approved practical/academic training
+- Currently enrolled full-time, on a vacation term, or participating in approved practical/academic training

 If you have any questions about this process, please contact ISSS at email@example.com or 615-322-2753.